Prag8855/aab/content/guides/renew-german-freelance-visa.md

 Bring these documents to your visa interview.
 [The official list of documents](https://service.berlin.de/dienstleistung/324288/en/) is not complete. *Ausländerbehörde* employees often ask for things that are not in this list.

-- [ ] **Appointment confirmation** (optional)
+- [ ] **Appointment confirmation**
     This document shows you where to go for your appointment.
-It also contains your waiting number (*Vorgangsnummer*).
-You might have to show this document before you enter the *Ausländerbehörde*.
-You can also keep this document on your phone.
-You do not need to print it.
+It also shows your waiting number (*Vorgangsnummer*).
+You must have this document to enter the *Ausländerbehörde*.
 - [ ] **Passport**
     The passport must still be valid.
 It must have two free pages for your new residence permit.
 If your residence permit is in an older passport, bring the old passport and the new one.
 You do not need to have empty pages in your passport.
 They do not put stickers in your passport anymore.
 Your new residence permit will be a [plastic card](https://www.berlin.de/einwanderung/aufenthalt/elektronischer-aufenthaltstitel/).
 - [ ] **Current residence permit**